-Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Sonoma County CDC As the largest City in CoC, Santa Rosa has a seat on its governing body ensuring coordination with the consolidated planning process.
-Sonoma County CDC The County Consolidated Plan reflects the intended programs and funding for non-entitlement jurisdictions in Sonoma County.
-As the largest City in the MSA, Santa Rosa must ensure coordination with Sonoma County's Consolidated Planning process.
-Sonoma County CDC
+Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
+Continuum of care Sonoma County CDC As the largest City in CoC, Santa Rosa has a seat on its governing body ensuring coordination with the consolidated planning process.
+Sonoma County Consolidated Sonoma County CDC As the largest City in the MSA, Santa Plan (the County's Consolidated Rosa must ensure coordination with Plan reflects the intended Sonoma County's Consolidated programs and funding for non- Planning process. entitlement jurisdictions in Sonoma County)